Active |

 When selected, the scenario stops when there are no results. |

 The Create CSV module provides you with a list of options as checkboxes.
-If you are selecting Contact’s ID, and Full name, then the results are returned in a text format.
+If you are selecting Contact’s ID and Full Name, then the results are returned in a text format.

 Merges selected text items and return them in the CSV format.
 Employs Data Structure to define CSV columns in the resulting CSV file.